ofloveandhate/python_autograder/readme.md

 ## Per-lesson files

 We assume your course is set up with one folder per "Lesson", and that each lesson has one assignment.
 Furthermore, each assignment has two `.py` files associated with it, with `N` being a placeholder for whatever you want:
-* `Lesson_N/assignmentN_checker.py` -- contains `pytest` unittests which are distributed to the students, so that they can run the tests as they solve the problems.
+* `Lesson_N/test_assignmentN.py` -- contains `pytest` unittests which are distributed to the students, so that they can run the tests as they solve the problems.
 Try to put as many tests in here as possible, so that the students have maximal code coverage, but without spoiling the actual coded solutions.
-So, test data with solutions is golden, but a function solving the problem  should be reserved for the postsubmission checker.
+So, test data with solutions is golden, but a function solving the problem  should be reserved for the postsubmission tests.
 * `Lesson_N/test_assignmentN_postsubmission.py` -- held privately, containing programmatic solutions to the problems.
 If you distribute these, you will spoil the assignment forever.
-* Any necessary data files, with arbitrary names, a list of which comes next:
+* Any necessary data files, with arbitrary names.
+These files should be in the lesson's folder, and these files listed one-per-line at `$COURSE_REPO_LOC/_course_metadata/necessary_data_files/$ASSIGNMENTNUM.txt`.
+If the necessary_data_files folder doesn't contain a txt file for this assignment, no files will be copied.

-These files will be copied into the working folder when you run the autograder (and then moved into a subfolder e.g. `submissions/_autograding` when autograding is complete).
+The above files will be copied into the working folder when you run the autograder (and then moved into a subfolder e.g. `submissions/_autograding` when autograding is complete).

 ## Canvas course metadata